Sheryl Sandberg: Early life and education

-Sandberg was born in 1969 in Washington, D.C. into a Jewish family.
+Sandberg was born on August 28, 1969, in Washington, D.C. into a Jewish family.
 She is the eldest of three children, born to Adele (née Einhorn) and Joel Sandberg.
 Her father is an ophthalmologist, while her mother, a college professor of French, has roots tracing back to Belarus, as her grandparents were immigrants from there.

 Her family moved to North Miami Beach, Florida, when she was two years old.
 She attended North Miami Beach High School, from which she graduated in 1987 ranked ninth in her class.
 She was sophomore class president, became a member of the National Honor Society, and was on the senior class executive board.
 Sandberg taught aerobics in the 1980s while in high school.

 In 1987, Sandberg enrolled at Harvard College.
-She graduated in 1991 summa cum laude and Phi Beta Kappa with a Bachelor of Arts in economics and was awarded the John H. Williams Prize for the top graduating student in economics.
+She graduated in 1991 summa cum laude and Phi Beta Kappa with a Bachelor of Arts degree in economics and was awarded the John H. Williams Prize for the top graduating student in economics.
 While at Harvard, she co-founded an organization called Women in Economics and Government.
 She also met Professor Lawrence Summers, who became her mentor and thesis adviser.
 Summers recruited her to be his research assistant at the World Bank, where she worked for approximately one year on health projects in India dealing with leprosy, AIDS, and blindness.

-In 1993, she enrolled at Harvard Business School and in 1995 she earned her MBA, graduating with the highest distinction.
+In 1993, she enrolled at Harvard Business School and in 1995 she earned her MBA degree, graduating with the highest distinction.
 In her first year of business school, she earned a fellowship.